nodebasewm/nodebasewm.github.io/content/en/docs/Contribution guidelines/_index.md

 [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.

-## Quick start with Netlify

-Here's a quick guide to updating the docs.
-It assumes you're familiar with the GitHub workflow and you're happy to use the automated preview of your doc
-updates:

 1. Fork the [Goldydocs repo](https://github.com/google/docsy-example) on GitHub.
-1. Make your changes and send a pull request (PR).
+2. Make your changes and send a pull request (PR).
-1. If you're not yet ready for a review, add "WIP" to the PR name to indicate it's a work in progress. (**Don't** add the Hugo property "draft = true" to the page front matter, because that prevents the auto-deployment of the content preview described in the next point.)
+3. If you're not yet ready for a review, add "WIP" to the PR name to indicate it's a work in progress. (**Don't** add the Hugo property "draft = true" to the page front matter, because that prevents the auto-deployment of the content preview described in the next point.)